 The Analog Input (AI) Function Blocks are used to publish Primary and Secondary Variable data onto the fieldbus segment.
-Al1 is fixed to the Primary Variable; however, Al2 can be mapped to any one of the five variables.
-These include and are limited to the primary process variable (i.e., conductivity, or concentration depending on PRIMARY_VALUE_TYPE) or any one of the secondary process variables (i.e., temperature or uncompensated conductivity).
+Al1 is fixed to the Primary Variable; however, Al2 can be mapped to any one of the four variables.
+These include and are limited to the primary process variable (i.e., conductivity or concentration depending on PRIMARY_VALUE_TYPE) or any one of the secondary process variables (i.e., temperature, conductivity or concentration, or uncompensated conductivity).